sdbip/Segerfeldt.EventStore/README.md

 You can download [Postgres.app](https://postgresapp.com) which is probably the easiest to run PostgreSQL on a Mac.
 It is also available as a [Docker image](https://hub.docker.com/_/postgres/) and by [direct installation](https://www.postgresql.org/download/).

 Edit the `POSTGRES_TEST_CONNECTION_STRING` variable in .runsettings to match your PostgreSQL setup.

+## MySQL

+The tests will fail without write-access to a running MySQL test-database.
+Ensure that the MySQL server is started and that a test database has been created before running tests.

+You can download [Postgres.app](https://postgresapp.com) which is probably the easiest to run MySQL on a Mac.
+It is also available as a [Docker image](https://hub.docker.com/_/postgres/) and by [direct installation](https://www.postgresql.org/download/).

+Edit the `MYSQL_TEST_CONNECTION_STRING` variable in .runsettings to match your MySQL setup.

 ## MS SQL Server